Tips & Tricks on Using GPS

 Downloading

-Turn the unit on and download the tracks.
-Paralog will split the saved tracks, crop superfluous data before and after the track, extract the usual jump details like exit and open altitude, delay, etc. as well as horizontal and vertical distances and speeds, glide ratio, course, etc. and save the converted tracks into its logbook.
+Start Paralog and download the tracks.
+Paralog crop superfluous data before and after the track, extract the usual jump details like exit and open altitude, delay, etc. as well as horizontal and vertical distances and speeds, glide ratio, course, etc. and save the converted tracks into its logbook.

 Analyzing the Jump